-- 3 Rhino Clubs established at local schools, and 14 Youth Rhino Groups created engaging students in wildlife protection efforts
+- 12 Rhino Clubs established at local schools, and 14 Youth Rhino Groups created engaging students in wildlife protection efforts

-- 80% of the known rhinos were sighted during monthly patrols by rangers in their patrol areas, up from 25% in 2012
+- 81% of the known rhinos were sighted during monthly patrols by rangers in their patrol areas, up from 25% in 2012

 - Over 500 surveys conducted with farmers and youth throughout Namibia to assess their beliefs, knowledge and perspectives towards rhinos and rhino conservation

 The Houston Zoo loves its rhinos and wants to do everything we can to protect them in the wild.